 * Please note tuition fees have been rounded off.Tuition fees may differ.

-The Victoria Bachelor of Arts (BA) will give you insights into cultures, languages, art, history, politics and societies that will challenge your thinking and expand your view of the world.
+The Victoria University of Wellington Bachelor of Arts (BA) will give you insights into cultures, languages, art, history, politics and societies that will challenge your thinking and expand your view of the world.

 Study how we make decisions about limited resources and how to get the most value out of them.
 Consider why people choose to do the things they do, and how decisions are made to produce and distribute goods and services.
 Use models to simplify and explain the real world and make predictions about it, and discover tools that people use to make and judge economic choices.